← Back to Events

 Biography

-Matthew Clay Baumgardner (1955-2018) was born in Columbus, OH.
-He moved to Greenville, SC in 1974 to attend Bob Jones University for his undergraduate studies.
-In 1980, he moved to Chapel Hill, NC to pursue his MFA at the University of North Carolina at Chapel Hill.
-In 1982 he moved to New York City as a professional artist, with his studio initially in Red Hook and most recently in the East Village.
-In 2006, he relocated to scenic Travelers Rest, South Carolina -- between Greenville, SC and Asheville, NC -- where he designed and built a studio haven in 2009.
+Matthew Clay Baumgardner (1955–2018) was born in Columbus, Ohio.
+After beginning his undergraduate studies in Greenville, South Carolina, he earned his MFA from the University of North Carolina at Chapel Hill in 1982 and moved to New York City in 1983, where he had a series of studios including Red Hook and the East Village.
+In 2006 he relocated to Travelers Rest, South Carolina, where he built a dedicated studio space in 2009.

-Baumgardner's works have received favorable notices in publications such as The New York Observer (Grace Glueck), The New York Times, The New Yorker, and The Chicago Tribune.
-In 1980 "Neighborhood of Squares" was selected in a juried competition for the Gibbes Museum by New York Times art critic Roberta Smith.
-In 1993 Baumgardner received a $20,000 fellowship from the National Endowment for the Arts for his birch plywood series.
+His work has been reviewed in publications including The New York Observer, The New York Times, The New Yorker, and The Chicago Tribune.
+In 1993, Baumgardner received a $20,000 fellowship from the National Endowment for the Arts for his birch plywood series.

 Baumgardner's Website